polymathrobotics/caladan_examples/README.md

 ## Quick Start

+Open the [API webpage](https://beta-caladan.polymathrobotics.dev/docs#/Launch/start_sim_world_api_launch_sim_world_post), Authorize with your Bearer Token, click "try it out" and enter your device key.
+For launching simulation_world, you can choose between farm, port or mine.

-First, clone this repo and then open a terminal in the folder.
+Clone this repo and then open a terminal in the folder.

 ### Installation